Óscar Hahn

-Biography

-Early life
+Early life and education

-Oscar Hahn is the son of Ralph Hahn Valdés and Enriqueta Garcés Sánchez.
-He lost his father at the young age of 4 years old on 28 March 1943.
-His first traces to poetry began in his adolescence in Rancagua, Chile.
-After falling in love during a childhood relationship, Hahn felt compelled to write his first poems.
+Óscar Arturo Hahn Garcés was born on 5 July 1938, the son of Ralph Hahn Valdés and Enriqueta Garcés Sánchez.
+His father died when he was four years old.

+He began to write poetry during his adolescence in Rancagua, Chile.
+After falling in love, he felt compelled to write his first poems.

 He received his primary and secondary education in Iquique, Chile at the Don Bosco Salesian College and the Lyceum of Men.
-Hahn later attended the University of Chile where he graduated as a professor of Spanish.
+Hahn later attended the University of Chile.